 And you will also want to try these recipes to complete your summer picnic:

-If you try Mediterranean Black Bean Quinoa Burgers, tell me in the comments!
+If you try Quinoa Mushroom Burgers with Black Beans, tell me in the comments!

 - 1 ½ cups (1 can) No Added Salt Black Beans

 - ¾ cup cooked Quinoa (slightly overcooked is better)